ASEAN signs free trade, investment pacts with Hong Kong

-MANILA (Reuters) - Hong Kong on Sunday signed free trade and investment pacts with the ten-nation Association of Southeast Asian Nations, in what one of the Chinese territory’s senior officials called a “loud and clear” vote against rising regional trade protectionism.
+MANILA (Reuters) - Hong Kong signed free trade and investment agreements with the 10-nation Association of Southeast Asian Nations on Sunday, in what one of the Chinese territory’s officials called a “loud and clear” vote against rising regional trade protectionism.

-The pacts conclude nearly three years of talks, are expected to take effect on January 1 at the earliest, and aim to bring “deeper and bolder” integration of market access with the bloc, said Edward Yau, Hong Kong’s commerce and development secretary.
+The pacts, which conclude nearly three years of talks, are expected to take effect on January 1, 2019, at the earliest.
+They aim to bring “deeper and bolder” integration of market access with the bloc, said Edward Yau, Hong Kong’s commerce and development secretary.

 “In the face of protectionist sentiments in other parts of the world, these two agreements are in fact a loud and clear vote from all of us here for freer and more open trade,” Yau said.

-“Hong Kong, being a free trade promoter and advocate of a strong, rule-based multilateral trading system, will continue to take this pathway, continue to do our utmost.”
+“Hong Kong, being a free trade promoter and advocate of a strong, rule-based, multilateral trading system, will continue to take this pathway, continue to do our utmost.”

 Total merchandise trade between Hong Kong and ASEAN was HK$833 billion ($107 billion) last year, official figures show.
-Total services trade was HK$121 billion ($16 billion) in 2015.
+Total services trade was HK$121 billion in 2015.

 The ASEAN Hong Kong China Free Trade Agreement (AHKCFTA) was signed on the sidelines of a summit of the regional grouping in the Philippine capital of Manila.

-It came after leaders attending an Asia-Pacific Economic Cooperation (APEC) summit in Vietnam agreed to tackle “unfair trade practices” and “market distorting subsidies” in a statement on Saturday that bore the imprint of U.S. President Donald Trump’s efforts to reshape the global trade landscape.
+It came after leaders attending an Asia-Pacific Economic Cooperation (APEC) summit in Vietnam agreed to tackle “unfair trade practices” and “market-distorting subsidies” in a statement on Saturday that bore the imprint of U.S. President Donald Trump’s efforts to reshape the global trade landscape.

-That summit offered a contrast between the vision of U.S. President Donald Trump’s “America First” policy and a traditional consensus favoring multinational deals that China now seeks to champion.
+That summit offered a contrast between the vision of Trump’s “America First” policy and the usual consensus favoring multinational deals that China now seeks to champion.

-While Hong Kong already has one of the world’s freest and most open economies, the pacts will see many ASEAN countries gradually eliminate or slash customs duties on goods from the former British colony that returned to Chinese rule in 1997.
+Hong Kong has one of the world’s freest and most open economies, and the pacts will see many ASEAN countries gradually reduce or eliminate customs duties on Hong Kong goods.
+Professional services should also benefit, with increased investment flows, Yau said.

-Professional services are also expected to benefit, with increased investment flows, Yau added.
+The partnership “will usher in greater trade synergies and more job opportunities for people and businesses in the region,” said Philippine Trade and Industry Secretary Ramon Lopez.

 The ASEAN grouping includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

-Reporting by James Pomfret; Editing by Clarence Fernandez
+Reporting by James Pomfret; Editing by Clarence Fernandez and Larry King